zfs-old-crap/linkytime/docs/UserGuide.md

 #### Saving the data

-Your meeting entries are saved to your computer automatically upon running any command that changes the data.
+Your meetings are saved to your computer automatically upon running any command that changes the data.
 There is no need to save manually.

 #### Editing the data file

-The meeting entries are saved in a JSON file at `[JAR file location]/data/app.json`.
-Advanced users are welcome to update their entries directly by editing that file.
+The meetings are saved in a JSON file at `[JAR file location]/data/app.json`.
+Advanced users are welcome to update their meetings directly by editing that file.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
 If your changes to the data file makes its format invalid, LinkyTime will discard all data and start with an empty data file on the next run.